svish027/My-Internship-Projects/README.md

 HTML5 – For the structure of the app.
 CSS3 – For styling and responsive layout.
 JavaScript (ES6) – For fetching data and dynamic content updates.
-OpenWeatherMap API (or your chosen API) – For real-time weather data.
+OpenWeatherMap API – For real-time weather data.

 How It Works:-